Factors that influence moving costs from Durham to Houston

 How long does a move from Durham to Houston take?

-The 1,174-mile move from Durham, NC, to Houston, TX, takes two to eight days.
-Some Durham movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Houston.
+The 1,174-mile journey from Durham, NC to Houston, TX typically takes two to eight days.
+Some movers in Durham offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Houston.